Alice Maud Hartley: Crime

-She told investigators and testified in court that she was approached Senator Murray D. Foley, the bank president, who visited her in her studio and insisted that he drink some liquor with him, drugged brandy and benedictine, she said.
+She told investigators and testified in court that she was approached by Senator Murray D. Foley, the bank president, who visited her in her studio and insisted that she drink some liquor with him, drugged brandy and benedictine, she said.
 She took a sip and he persuaded her to drink it all.
 She lost consciousness, awoke once and then passed out again.
 She awoke again at 5 a.m. and he was still there.

 She testified that Foley knocked at her door "several times on different nights afterward," and on February 25 she went into her room to find him inside.
 He kissed her violently, picked her up and threw her on a couch, where she lost consciousness again.